Application and Selection Process

 What are the key dates of the process?

-To facilitate the application process, the 2017 call for proposals will be divided into two stages.
-In the first stage, applicants must submit a summary of their project the FRIDA Application Platform.
-Only shortlisted projects will move on to the second stage during which the submission of a more extensive proposal will be required.
+To facilitate the application process, the 2019 call for proposals will be divided into two stages.
+In the first stage, applicants must submit a summary of their project the FRIDA application platform.
+Only shortlisted projects will move on to the second stage, during which the submission of a more extensive proposal will be required.

-- Submission of detailed proposals for shortlisted projects: Monday 10 June – Friday 28 July 2017
+- Submission of detailed proposals for shortlisted projects: Monday 10 June to Friday 28 June 2019

 What are FRIDA's areas of focus?